skip to main content

 How to Apply

-Applications will be reviewed on a first come basis as they are received, while funds are available from the Caltech and JPL Disaster Relief Fund.
-Beneficiaries will be notified of their status generally within three business days.
+Applications will be reviewed in the order they are received and while funds are available from the Caltech and JPL Disaster Relief Fund.
+Beneficiaries will be notified of their status after the application window has closed on February 6, 2026.

 Please consult with your financial advisor and/or tax advisor about receiving money from the Caltech and JPL Disaster Relief Fund regarding any personal tax implications to determine any impact on your insurance or FEMA payments.
 Ideally, the grant from the Disaster Relief Fund will not otherwise be reimbursed or covered by insurance or another source.